Mach (kernel): Development

 The resulting Mach 3 was released in 1990, and generated intense interest.
-A small team had built Mach and ported it to a number of platforms, including complex multiprocessor systems which were causing serious problems for older-style kernels.
+A small team had built Mach and ported it to a number of platforms, including complex multiprocessor systems that were causing serious problems for older-style kernels.
 This generated considerable interest in the commercial market, where a number of companies were considering changing hardware platforms.
 If the existing system could be ported to run on Mach, it seemed it would then be easy to change the platform underneath.

 Mach received a major boost in visibility when the Open Software Foundation (OSF) announced they would be hosting future versions of OSF/1 on Mach 2.5, and were investigating Mach 3 as well.
 Mach 2.5 was also selected for the NeXTSTEP system and a number of commercial multiprocessor vendors.
 Mach 3 led to a number of efforts to port other operating systems parts for the microkernel, including IBM's Workplace OS and several efforts by Apple to build a cross-platform version of the classic Mac OS.
 Support for running DOS applications in a Mach 3.0 environment was demonstrated by researchers, following on from earlier work running the classic Mac OS and MultiFinder under Mach 2.5.
 A research project at Digital Equipment Corporation investigated the feasibility of hosting OpenVMS on top of the Mach 3 kernel, and created a proof of concept with a subset of VMS' features.